 Procurement from local suppliers and service providers remains a strong focus for the Company.
-Localisation stimulates local production, creates or sustains employment, helps to improve the quality of local production, and enables better lead times with cost reductions.
-The following outcomes were achieved in F23:
+Localisation stimulates local production, creates, or sustains employment, helps to improve the quality of local production, and enables better lead times with cost reductions.
+The following outcomes were achieved in F24:

-- Specialised paper wax liners for I&J products, a key product for I&J, which are currently imported from Denmark, China, and the United Kingdom, are in development with a local packaging supplier. - Ciro has sourced a local manufacturer of specialised cleaning chemicals and detergents to replace materials previously sourced from Italy and Switzerland. - National Brands has been engaging with local tea growers to expand the volumes currently supplied by them, which has the potential to reduce its heavy reliance on teas sourced from Malawi, Kenya, Zimbabwe, Tanzania, and Sri Lanka. - A supplier development project for a Procurement e-Catalogue that allows buyers to procure low value, high volume products, has progressed well.
+Specialised paper wax liners for I&J products, a key product for I&J, which are currently imported from Denmark, China, and the United Kingdom, are in development with a local packaging supplier.

-Software development has been completed, tested, and integrated with the Group's ERP system, with suppliers loading their content for phase 1 implementation in August 2023, with a view to enabling suppliers, particularly small and medium-sized enterprises, to gain low cost access to purchasers such as the Company.
+- Ciro has sourced a local manufacturer of specialised cleaning chemicals and detergents to replace materials previously sourced from Italy and Switzerland. - A supplier development project for a Procurement e-Catalogue that allows buyers to procure low value, high volume products progressed well through F24 and is currently being rolled out, starting with National Brands.
+This will enable suppliers, particularly small and medium-sized enterprises, to gain low-cost access to purchasers such as the Company.